hqt08/BlackFlame/README.md

 ##git instructions:

-git add "your new files"
+git add "your new files"           or for all:  git add .

 git commit -a -m "your new message"